rodavi/Snake-Game/README.md

   * Normal food (1 point)
   * Golden food (2 points)
   * Slow food (decreasses snake's speed)
-* After 50 points scored, an extra snake appears, it has the ability to jump over you but your snake can't.
+* Concurrency has been added to render the body of the snake.

 ## Dependencies for Running Locally
 * cmake >= 3.7